 The CS705 possesses inherent delays and is not suitable for real-time precipitation measurements.
 The following factors contribute to the delays:

 For rainfall at 25°C, a delay of minutes is expected after the gage receives a minimum accumulation of ~0.03 inches.
 For snowfall, a delay of hours to tens of hours is expected.
 The longest delays should be expected for low-density snows at very cold air temperatures.
 However, all precipitation falling into the catch tube eventually flows through the overflow tube and is measured by the tipping bucket rain gage.

-Campbell Scientific recommends a 1:1 mixture of propylene glycol and ethanol (PGE).
+The CS705 requires a specific 1:1 formulation of propylene glycol and ethanol (PGE) to function properly.
 PGE is available from Campbell Scientific in a package of four, one-gallon containers (see Ordering Information).
-Antifreeze can only be shipped in multiples of four gallons via UPS Ground and cannot be shipped outside of the continental US.
+Due to regulatory restrictions, PGE can only be shipped in multiples of four gallons via UPS Ground and cannot be shipped outside of the continental US.

 Standard RV antifreeze consist of propylene glycol or ethylene glycol, which has a specific gravity of greater than 1.
 This allows a layer of water to sit on top of the antifreeze.
 That layer of water can then freeze and form an ice cap that prevents snowfall from being dissolved in the solution.
 Cutting the antifreeze with ethanol solves the specific gravity issue and prevents the ice cap.
 PGE is also more environmentally friendly.

 Although PGE is non-toxic, the PGE/precipitation mixture from the tipping bucket gage should be captured and disposed of properly in accordance with local, state, and federal regulations.